ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 6. In a browser, visit your project and confirm you hit the breakpoint.

 !!!tip "If you’re using VS Code on Windows with WSL2"
-    VS Code should suggest two extensions if you have WSL2 enabled along with a PHP project: “PHP Debug” and “Remote - WSL”.
+    VS Code should suggest two extensions if you have WSL2 enabled along with a PHP project: “[PHP Debug](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug)” and “[WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)”.
 You’ll need to enable both of these extensions in your distro (e.g. Ubuntu).

 ## Using Xdebug on a Port Other than the Default 9003